PureFunctor/purescript-pretty-logs/README.md

     logBlack_ :: String -> LogSpec
     logBlack_ message =
-      mkBlackSpec message ( CSS "background-color: black; color: white;" ) -- [2] You can then partially apply `mkBlackSpec` with inline `CSS` --     styling to create a function...
+      mkBlackSpec message ( CSS "background-color: black; color: white;" ) -- [2] You can then partially apply `mkBlackSpec` with inline CSS --     styling to create a function that can be composed with `logPretty`.

 main :: Effect Unit
 main = do